DevMountain/node-3-afternoon/README.md

 * Use `module.exports` to export an object with five methods.
   * `create`, `getOne`, `getAll`, `update`, and `delete`.
 * Inside of each method, access the database instance.
-* Inside of each method use the correct SQL file.
+* Inside of each method, use the correct SQL file.
   * `create` -> `create_product.sql`.
   * `getOne` -> `read_product.sql`.
   * `getAll` -> `read_products.sql`.